dafplant/CV/README.md

 - Diploma, Music
 - Grade: Merit
+- Performance education that focused on drumming and also included theory (grade 8 theory achieved)
 - I was part of the video team at ACM, to record and help interview artists that came to visit, talk and perform at clinics.